 - Look for spots or patches that appear green, black, brown, or even white.
 These discolourations are often the first visible sign of mould.

 - If your curtains emit a musty, earthy smell, it’s a strong indicator that mould is present.
 This odour is due to the volatile organic compounds produced by mould.
+Musty odour, often similar to what’s covered in guides like how to remove odor from drapes and curtains.

 - Mould thrives in damp environments.
 If your curtains feel perpetually damp or if there’s condensation on the windows, mould might not be far behind.